-New Jersey 1981.
-Young guitarist Ray Babula (guitar) wants to form a band.
+New Jersey, 1981.
+Young guitarist Ray Babula wants to form a band.
 What were your heroes back then?
-What were you listening on your teenager room?
-Can we mention those heroes as influences that lasted during the Sanctum active era and maybe later?
+What were you listening to in you room as a teenager?
+Can we mention these heroes as influences that lasted up to the Sanctum era and beyond?

 That is a very broad list.
 I would listen to just about anything from AC/DC to Neil Young.
 There’s a little that I took from everyone in every style of music.
 To this day I learn from those who are learning or have played for years.
 As a teen, heavy metal was something new.
 Bands Like Megadeth, Judas Priest, Iron Maiden, Queensryche, Anthrax, Slayer, Dio.
 Then you have the great guitarists the list is huge.
 They have stood the test of time and were an influence when it came to learning how to play.
 Not necessarily emulating what I had learned from studying their styles but their structuring of songs. when it came to writing I would take the time and turn those bands off and listen to what I had going on in my head.
 Of course, people will always have to relate something with another in order to put things in their own place.
 But when it came to writing we as a band did not say to each other, “let’s write something that this or that band would write.”
 We took from each other’s thoughts and put them together.

-1982 the idea of a band’s formation started to get more solid on your head.
-Well what exactly you were thinking of?
+During 1982 the idea to form a band started to get more solid in your head.
+Well what exactly were you thinking of?
 A cover band for clubs, a bigger one with originals?
 A career?
 What?

 We were just having fun.
 If Mike would play something on the drums someone would almost always start to jam.
 It was never anything planned.
 We could play off the same chords for an hour and solo over them.
 The improvisation is really what sparked it.
 That is a lot that I think is missing from musicians today.
 Everyone is caught up in playing perfect instead of just playing music and if you mess up so be it.
 That’s how we got a feel that it would work with Jim and the others that came along.
 The more we played we began playing songs we knew from other bands and always had that “what if” conversation.
 We just went with it.
 There were a lot of new bands coming out back then.
 It is always a dream to make that big arena.
 I personally just wanted to play.
 The Parties we started out playing at were hanging with friends having a good time and just jamming.
 As time went on song writing became something that had to happen.
 Every one of us had something to say with our instruments that needed to come out.
 As that began to happen things began to change and we were all in it for the ride.
 We became strictly an original band and just kept at it hoping for the next step.

 1982.
-Can you remember how exactly you met Mike Rogers (drums)?
-I guess he was a key person for Sanctum formation, right?
+Can you remember how exactly did you meet Mike Rogers (drums)?
+I guess he was a key person in the formation of Sanctum, right?